christopherwheeler/R_course_project/R_course_github.md

 ```

 <img src="R_course_github_files/figure-gfm/unnamed-chunk-6-1.png" width="500%" />
-From this cross plot, a few correlations stand out to me a potentiall
+From this cross plot, a few correlations stand out to me a potentially
-signifincant.
+significant.